xiaoyujes/xiaoyujes/README.md

 ## 🚀 My Goal

 **Aspiring Data Scientist & AI/ML Engineer** — leveraging Python, PyTorch, and data tools to build models that matter and solve real-world problems.

 ---

+## 🎉 Fun Facts

+- 🚲 Bike capital of the world means my legs are stronger than my models.
+- 🎲 My favorite distribution?
+The one that finally converges.
+- 🍵 My debugging ritual: matcha → stare at screen → realize it was a typo.

+---